webkey-auth/webkey-auth.github.io/README.md

 1. Webkey sends all its page content over SSL, just like that page says you need to.
 2. Webkey doesn't load any external resources, so there's no uncontrolled code that could change the execution environment unless github.com itself decided to hijack webkey.
 3. Its not 2011 anymore.
 Javascript now has a [secure random number generator](https://developer.mozilla.org/en-US/docs/Web/API/RandomSource/getRandomValues) and various cryptography functions implemented natively and accessible via the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API).
+And a secure keystore can be created by keeping a window open and using a [SharedWorker](https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker).
-Javascript still doesn't have secure erase or a secure keystore, but this has the same security implications with your usernames and passwords as it does for `webkey` key-pairs.
+Javascript still doesn't have secure erase, but this has the same security implications with your usernames and passwords as it does for `webkey` key-pairs.
 So if anything, webkey is at worst just as bad as current username/password solutions in this regard.
 4. An application server using webkey can verify that a client can be safely communicated with by virtue of the client sending back a signature verifiable on the server.
 Perhaps I'm misunderstanding what exactly is "unsolved even in the academic literature", so I'd appreciate some clarification there.
 5. Worse options are worse, even in security.
 In this case, not only is the worse option (username/password auth) less secure, but its also less convenient for users.
 I think this is the only argument in that article that I don't think holds any water even in the world of 2011 javascript crytpo.

+In short, there are no valid arguments in that article that make webkey less secure than traditional username/password auth.

 Todo
 ========

+* Use a SharedWorker to keep the key in memory.
+The key will be automatically gone if the browser or all the tabs are closed.
 * unit tests
 * Import and export rsa keys
 * Groups - will allow users to have multiple identities with separate emails and rsa keys